syncfusion-content/wpf-docs/wpf/Wizard/Data-binding.md

 {% endhighlight %}

-4. Create a ViewModel instance and use it as DataContext for the Root Window as given in the following code snippet,
+4.Create a ViewModel instance and use it as DataContext for the Root Window as given in the following code snippet,

 {% highlight XAML %}